 INNOVA Gas Measurement

-The working principle of passive soil vapour extraction.
+The working principle of passive soil vapor extraction.
 Passive soil vapor extraction relies on the naturally occurring variations in barometric pressure.

 The Measurement Setup with the Photoacoustic Multi-gas Monitor 1412i